liam-crow/qld_car_crash_data/README.md

 Unfortunately, there are interactive components in my presentation and thus cannot save my presentation as a static html file.
-To recreate the presentation, clone this git repo, open the file in Rstudio and press "Run presentation".
+To recreate the presentation, clone this git repo, open the `presentation.Rmd` file in Rstudio and press "Run presentation".

+I am looking to host my presentation, and will have an update soon.

 Main files: